BSData/argatoria/README.md

 [Open Issue directly]: https://github.com/BSData/argatoria/issues

 ## Additional info ##

-This project *is not* endorsed by Spellcrow Ltd. and *is a 100% fan project*

 Support creators by buying minis and books through their website linked above